calemcnulty-gai/primer-server/docs/story-engine-api.md

 ## Base URL

-All API endpoints are prefixed with `/api/v1/story`.
+All API endpoints are prefixed with `/v1/story`.

 ## Authentication

-Authentication is done via one of:
-- A JWT token sent in the `Authorization` header
-- A device ID sent in the `X-Device-ID` header (for demo and testing purposes)
+Authentication is done via a device ID sent in the `X-Device-ID` header.

 ## Story Endpoints